Competitions

 ### Age Group

-An **age group** defines a birth date range.
-Gymnasts whose birth date falls within the range belong to that age group.
+An age group defines a birth date window.
+A gymnast is eligible for an age group if their birth date falls within that window.

 ### Subdivision

-The simplest structure.
-All gymnasts in a level are in one "All Ages" competition, split into subdivisions only for scheduling.
+All gymnasts in the level compete in one "All Ages" competition.
+If needed, they are split into subdivisions for scheduling.

 ```